benchristel/refactoring-workshop/cli-client/README.md

 - Is writing to the log threadsafe?
 Why or why not?
 - Describe a tradeoff you made while implementing this feature.
+- Describe an assumption you made about the developers who will use your library.

 ## Password Redaction